Dr Mel Holmes

-- Research area: mathematical modelling; partial differential equations; ultrasonics; Monte Carlo simulations; risk and exposure assessments; statistical and sensory Analysis; food processing; new product development.
+- Areas of expertise: mathematical modelling; partial differential equations; ultrasonics; Monte Carlo simulations; risk and exposure assessments; statistical and sensory analysis; food processing; new product development.

-In addition I am also interested in biological and environmental problems which require the use of Monte Carlo models and other statistical techniques e.g. Bayesian Markov Chain Monte Carlo (MCMC) simulations such as Metropolis and Metropolis-Hastings algorithms to utilise dietary data to conduct exposure assessments from contaminants.
-This may involve the use of large datasets such as National Dietary and Nutrition Surveys (NDNS) and specifically conducted dietary surveys.
+I also am interested in Monte Carlo models and other statistical techniques to utilise dietary data to conduct exposure assessments from contaminants.
+This involves using large datasets such as National Dietary and Nutrition Surveys (NDNS) and specifically conducted dietary surveys in addition to appropriate concentration data relating to the target compound.

-• Mathematical modelling and measurement of ultrasound propagation through soft solids.
+- Modelling and measurement of ultrasound propagation through emulsions